Personal Finance Lessons From Janitor Turned Multi-Millionaire Ronald Read

 Enter Ronald Read.

-I recently came across this retired gas station attendant and janitor who was worth nearly US$8 million upon his death.
+For the uninitiated, Ronald Read is a retired gas station attendant and janitor who was worth nearly US$8 million (S$10.77 million) upon his death.

 From a Modest Salaried Employee to a Millionaire